ndrewtl/airspace-jekyll/_posts/2018-10-31-iris-python-data-vis.md

 **Learning outcome**: by the end of this section, you will be able to use Iris to load datasets from disk as Iris cubes and save Iris cubes back to disk.

 Loading and savingdata is one aspect where Iris really shines over standard numpy or pandas methods of loading climate data.
-Notice that in the above examples we didn`t have to specify anything about the file formats of the netCDF files that we used.
+Notice that in the above examples we didn't have to specify anything about the file formats of the netCDF files that we used.

 ### Iris load functions

-There are three main load functions in Iris: ``load``, ``load_cube`` and ``load_cubes``.
+There are three main load functions in Iris: `load`, `load_cube` and `load_cubes`.

 1. **load** is a general purpose loading function.
 Typically this is where all data analysis will start, before more loading is refined with the more controlled loading from the other two functions.
 2. **load_cube** returns a single cube from the given source(s) and constraint.
 There will be exactly one cube, or an exception will be raised.
 3. **load_cubes** returns a list of cubes from the given sources(s) and constraint(s).
 There will be exactly one cube per constraint, or an exception will be raised.

-Note: ``load_cube`` is a special case of ``load``, which can be seen with:
+Note: `load_cube` is a special case of `load`, which can be seen with:

 ```python